Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 ```
 `kfc` is the `kzalloc` function call and the fully converted type is `struct intel_digital_port *`.
 After the `max_deref` call we get `struct intel_digital_port`, and this is our `StructAllocatedByKmalloc`.

-Running `from StructAllocatedByKmalloc a select a` we get 1334 different structures allocated by kmalloc.
+Running the query `from StructAllocatedByKmalloc a select a` we get 1334 different structures allocated by kmalloc.

 ### 2. Structures that contain function pointers
 Here we need to look for structures that: